 If it were truly possible to align body segments, we would quickly suffer the consequences in a lack of meaningful orienting sensory input.
 Further, moving an aligned structure presents many difficulties – like the difficulties in moving from a stop in an automobile that is not running, but much more, because an automobile does not need to glean information about its surroundings in order to function.

 In moving the human body, a structure that has parts arrayed in such a manner that constant muscular adaptation is required, a release of muscular action can initiate movement very quickly and efficiently.
 Let’s take the action of walking.
 Already, in standing, much muscular action is required to maintain upright posture against the pull of gravity.
 The head does not balance on the top of the spine, but, rather, is maintained in instability with its center of gravity forward of the atlantal-occipital joint by constant action of sub-occipital muscles.
 The neck reflexes ( vestibulo-nucal, Magnus-De Kleijn tonic) allow changing conditions to be communicated to spinal musculature through constant change in head orientation.
 At the level of the hips, we can see that, although the sacrum is rearward of the hip joints, the greater weight of the trunk is in the organs, heart, lungs, digestive system, and that the posterior musculature of the spine is engaged to extend the body against this forward-falling weight.
 So the trunk does not balance on the hips, but is prevented from falling by the constant action of posterior muscles responding to weight that is out of alignment.
 Further, the hip joints do not align over the knees and ankles.
 The weight of the body is most efficiently delivered to the ground at a point slightly behind the ball of the foot.
 This requires constant muscle action in the calf muscles.
 It is possible, of course, to rest the body’s weight on the heels, but this requires excessive effort, and will lead to bracing in the hips and knees.
 Deep muscles, such as those of the iliopsoas group, will work very hard in a condition of relative fixity to compensate for the lack of tone in the soleus and gastrocnemius (calf) muscles.
 Simply put, the postural system is one in which all muscles are constantly interacting and constantly toned.
 Opposing muscles are not set against each other, but are in continual adaptation.
-It is this lengthening and shortening which gives us a sense of where are limbs are in relation to each other (proprioception), and through this, gives us, when factored with input from visual and vestibular senses, a sense of where we are in space.
+It is this lengthening and shortening which gives us a sense of where our limbs are in relation to each other (proprioception), and through this, gives us, when factored with input from visual and vestibular senses, a sense of where we are in space.

 In studies of balance, it has been shown that a certain amount of sway is a requisite part of how we balance ourselves.
 If, for example, you sway to the left, some muscles on your left side will be stretched, some muscles on your right will be shortened.
-As these changing conditions are relayed to the sensory motor cortex, a correcting action is initiated, will bring you back past center and towards the right – and the cycle continues.
-The changing conditions of the muscles involved generates your proprioceptive sense – the sense of where your parts are in relation to each other.
+As these changing conditions are relayed to the sensory-motor cortex, a correcting action is initiated, will bring you back past center and towards the right – and the cycle continues.
+The changing conditions of the muscles involved generate your proprioceptive sense – the sense of where your parts are in relation to each other.
 Muscles spindles send messages to the brain only when the muscle is moving – shortening or lengthening.
 Opposing muscles constantly react to each other, even outside of the force of gravity.
 (Recall how astronauts must exercise vigorously to avoid muscle atrophy when they are in weightless conditions.)
-Further, the slightest movement changes pressure on golgi receptors in the joints which also contribute to proprioception – again, like the muscle spindles, the golgi receptors only respond to change.
+Further, the slightest movement changes pressure on Golgi receptors in the joints which also contribute to proprioception – again, like the muscle spindles, the Golgi receptors only respond to change.
 In the canals and otoliths of the inner ear, this sway causes movement of liquid within the canals which stimulates receptors and create a sense of angular and linear acceleration and deceleration.
 If you could be truly still, you could have no sense of inter-corporeal or inter-spacial orientation.
 Contrary to what is often suggested, the only way to align the body – to stack our frames in a line with the pull of gravity — is with excessive effort and bracing – pulling the head back, tucking the pelvis forwards and standing on the heels.